moncla-lab/treesort-pipeline/README.md

 			date > clock.txt; snakemake -k -j $NUMBER-OF-JOBS all >> output.log; date >> clock.txt

 Here, ```clock.txt``` records compute time.
 The ```output.log``` will store the outputs of the pipeline for debugging if needed.
-The ```-k``` flag tells snakemake that if there is an error, to keep going if with remaining independent jobs.
+The ```-k``` flag tells snakemake that if there is an error, to keep going with remaining independent jobs.
 Since this pipeline is parallelized, the ```-j``` flag denotes how many jobs to run at once.
 Thus, ```$NUMBER_OF_JOBS``` should be at least 1, and no more than the number of cores on your computer.

 **Using the example data:**